mikkoparviainen/commanderx16demos/README.md

 Finally the result coordinate is sent to VERA and then a color byte written there.

-The random number generator is not by me, see the license section.

-The demo still does not have any way to stop it, so reset the computer to stop it.
-It also does not reset the graphics mode.
-The random number generator is slow, but might represent the game logic in a possible game.

 I am sure the routines can be optimized and I'm happy to listen to improvements.

-## Includes

-There is one include file at the moment.
-The include files are in the `includes` directory.

-### `system.inc`

-This include file contains the macro `basic_sys` and the pseudo random functions `getrandom_bounded` and `getrandom`.

-The macro `basic_sys` just inserts the line "1 SYS2061" into the code.
-This is meant to be used after `*=$0801` so the program can be run with just `RUN`.

-The function `getrandom` calculates sixteen bits of random number into the bytes `random` and `random+1`.

-The function `getrandom_bounded` gets the 16-bit bound from the memory locations `bound` and `bound+1`.
-It then gets a random number from the `getrandom` and sees if the number is less than the bound.
-If not, it tries again.
-For purposes of these demos, the random numbers are assumed to be less than 512, so the function masks away the higher bits.
-This is to make it faster to get random numbers - trying to get a number less than 320 when randomizing all the 65536 values would take too much time.

-The randomness of the bits is not that high, though, but it's sufficient for demo purposes.

 ## Licensing